Roebling Road Raceway

 The track is a very safe and forgiving track, making it ideal to learn on.
 It is characterized by large amounts of run-off room and only a single wall.

 Roebling is unusual in that it is owned by a local racing club, the Buccaneer Region of the SCCA.
 Roebling is a not-for-profit, non-spectator oriented track.

 Roebling hosts several driver's education oriented events each month.
 The format varies with the hosting organization.
 There are relatively expensive events where the organizers provide high performance cars and, there are significantly less expensive events where drivers bring their own cars.
 As drivers work their way up in skill level, they are allowed to drive on the track "solo".

+The fastest lap ever recorded on an official weekend is 59.368 by Hans Bliss (Bliss Racing) on 1/12/2025 during a NASA event on his prototype Stohr WF1.